New Yorkers initially calm in face of Sandy, then worries set in

 “We don’t close,” said Grace Hahn, owner of the deli Apple Gourmet.
 The only thing Hahn was close to running out of was Kombucha, the health drink with fermented mushrooms that has become the elixir to many of Brooklyn’s yogis and vegans.

-On the small island neighborhood of City Island in the Bronx, many people were blowing off the mandatory evacuation order issued by New York City officials.
-The narrow island, known for its seafood joints and maritime-themed knicknack shops, is home to an isolated, working-class community of New Yorkers who say they know big storms.
-Residents said they’d rather stay to look after their houses than leave and then be unable to get back when they wanted.

-Joe Connelly, 52, who had just checked on his two motor boats at the City Island Marina, said he had watched a nearby dock get swamped.
-“We were concerned that the whole dock was going to float away and out to sea,” he said.

-Around noon, across the boroughs, the wind started to pick up.
-At the Bedouin Tent restaurant on Atlantic Avenue in Brooklyn, they had used cardboard to cover the windows.
+Around noon, the wind started to pick up.
+At the Bedouin Tent restaurant on Atlantic Avenue, they had used cardboard to cover the windows.
 By 1 p.m., the wind was getting so strong that people who live on the top floors of brownstones could hear tree branches knocking at their windows.

-At about 2 p.m., Hanson Place, an apartment building across the street from Brooklyn’s new Barclays Center sports and entertainment complex, the windows started to shake.
+At about 2 p.m., Hanson Place, the apartment building across the street from the new Barclays Center sports and entertainment complex, the windows started to shake.
 “I‘m actually scared,” said a resident of the 23rd floor.
-By mid afternoon, the wind had ripped the scaffolding off the building and residents on high floors started to evacuate.
-Nearby on Atlantic Avenue, a huge tree had snapped at its base.

-In lower Manhattan, people were getting robo calls from electricity provider Consolidated Edison Inc, with word it might have to shut the power off.

-Those who had departed for their weekend places in the Hamptons, the playground of Manhattan’s rich, said the swells were starting to create flooding.
-A crane at the building of a luxury high-rise tower on 57th street in Manhattan collapsed.

-By mid-afternoon, even the most hard-core were rattled.
-People were starting to get it.
+So were a lot of other people.
+By mid-afternoon, people were starting to get it.
 Sandy was no joke.
 Like the storm itself, the mood was shifting.

-Additional reporting by Emily Flitter, Luciana Lopez and Greg Roumeliotis; Editing by Martin Howell and Sandra Maler